 Have you seen these new s’mores-friendly rectangle marshmallows in the supermarket?
 My mind raced with possibilities.
 Games popped in first.
 Even though I don’t like the Memory game.
 (But I play a mean game of Gin.
 And Free Cell.)
+So I made marshmallow games for kids.

 I’ve never, ever been good at the Memory game.
 Ever.
 Oh, I remember what I overturn and what everyone else overturns, I just never remember where it was overturned.
 And I don’t like reminders of those things for which I have no talent.
 I’m funny that way.
 Luckily, I had no need to play this game through much of my adult life.
 Until I had a kid.
 A kid with an amazing memory.
 A kid who beats me at Memory.
 (In my defense, she’s only 4 3/4.
 It’s easier to remember 4 3/4 years of stuff than 39, I mean, 25, yeah, 25, years of stuff.
 My brain is a cluttered mess of knowledge and information from years of rigorous academic study; hers still has a few tumbleweeds rolling around and crickets chirping, so more room to recall where that other apple or unicorn card is sitting.)